IBM-Cloud/terraform-provider-ibm/website/docs/r/is_security_group.html.markdown

 * `name` - (Optional, string) The security group name.
 * `vpc` - (Required, string) The vpc id.
+* `resource_group` - (Optional, string) The resource group ID where the security group to be created.

 ## Attribute Reference